 This increased connectivity comes at a cost.
 Not all devices talk to each other in the same language or at the same time.
 IoT thus throws up a challenge of working in a multi-protocol, multi-domain, heterogenous atmosphere.
 And since it is still in its early stages, the standards of communication are still being devised.

 Our in-house capacity to provide end-to-end solutions involving embedded / hardware, software and networking functionalities have enabled us to deliver quite a few turnkey solutions to various industries in this space.
-Be it working with a multitude of sensors (humidity, temperature, electric current supply) or RFID tags; dabbling with protocols like ModBus and MQTT or with transient data storage like InfluxDB; writing server side code or using different visualisation techniques across devices of various form factors, we have proven experience of quality delivery.
+Be it working with a multitude of sensors (humidity, temperature, electric current supply) or RFID tags; dabbling with protocols like ModBus and MQTT and SOME/IP or with time series data storage like InfluxDB; writing server side code or using different visualisation techniques across devices of various form factors, we have proven experience of quality delivery.

 We have worked with tea manufacturing plants for automating their production line and with data centres for monitoring their servers and HVAC systems.
 One of them can be found right here.